jazzDung/retail-banking-customer360/Readme.md

 - helm-chart: Helm chart for all deployment and services on k8s
 - schema: Data Warehouse schema
 - figures: Screenshots throughout stages of solution
-- documentation: Proposal, Technical documentation and presentation slide
+- documentation: Proposal, Technical documentation, and presentation slide